-Christmas is traditionally a season for spoiling yourself and your family.
-But it can also be a time of waste with too much food, presents and packaging.
-We’ve got some great tips to help you enjoy Christmas, so you can spoil yourself without spoiling the planet.
+We’ve got some great tips to help you enjoy Christmas, so you can spoil yourself and your loved ones without spoiling the planet.

 Here’s a uniquely seasonal paradox.
 Is it possible to buy a truly green Christmas tree?
-Despite artificial trees not being biodegradable and needing enormous amounts of energy to manufacture, it may come as a surprise that buying a real tree is not necessarily a greener option.
+Artificial trees aren’t biodegradable and need enormous amounts of energy to manufacture.
+So it may come as a surprise that buying a real tree is not necessarily a greener option.

 1. Artificial trees

-To make sure your tree’s UK grown, buy from a retailer registered with the British Christmas Tree Growers Association.
+To make sure your tree is UK grown, buy from a retailer registered with the British Christmas Tree Growers Association.
 If you want a tree that is certified organic, check to see that it has been approved by the Soil Association.

 3. Grow your own

 Buying a potted tree with roots allows you to grow it outside and use it again next year, reducing its environmental impact and costing you less.
 But be warned - they require some looking after and you'll need a big pot.
 Read these expert tips on caring for Christmas trees in pots.